-The DfE Pupil Data and School Pupil Data we process does include Special Categories of Personal Data.
-This data (including language, ethnicity and information about special educational needs) is used to help schools to ensure that all of their pupils are given equality of opportunity and treatment.
+The DfE Pupil Data and Customer Pupil Data we process does include Special Categories of Personal Data.
+This data (including language, ethnicity and information about special educational needs) is used to help customers to ensure that all of their pupils are given equality of opportunity and treatment.
 For example, it may be used to create “value added” models to compare the progress of pupils with similar characteristics in different schools.
-The legal basis of processing is covered by the Data Protection Act 2018, Schedule 1, part 2, paragraph 8 (Substantial Public Interest Conditions – Equality of opportunity or treatment)
+The legal basis of processing is covered by the Data Protection Act 2018, Schedule 1, part 2, paragraph 8 (Substantial Public Interest Conditions – Equality of opportunity or treatment).

 How is your personal data collected?

 We use different methods to collect data from and about you, including through: